ismayc/ismayc.github.io/ecots2016.md

 **Schedule**

-12:00 - 12:30:  Free registration and introductions
+12:00 - 12:30 PM:  Free registration and introductions

-12:30 - 12:40:  Welcome and discussion of schedule
+12:30 - 12:50 PM:  Welcome and discussion of schedule

-12:45 - 1:15:  eCOTS Recorded Breakout Session - GAISEing into the NEW Guidelines (Robert Carver, Megan Mocko, Jeff Witmer and Beverly Wood)
+1:00 - 1:30 PM:  eCOTS Recorded Breakout Session - GAISEing into the NEW Guidelines (Robert Carver, Megan Mocko, Jeff Witmer and Beverly Wood)

-1:25 - 1:55:  Using RStudio Server and GitHub for collaborative reproducible research and statistical analyses (Andrew Bray and Chester Ismay) - Live demonstration
+1:40 - 2:50 PM:  Using RStudio Server and GitHub for collaborative reproducible research and statistical analyses (Andrew Bray and Chester Ismay) - Live demonstration

-2:00 - 3:00:  eCOTS Poster Sessions
+3:00 - 3:30 PM:  Networking / Break

-3:00 - 3:30:  Networking / Break
+3:30 - 4:20 PM:  eCOTS Poster Sessions

-3:30 - 5:00:  Group Discussion
+4:20 - 5:00 PM:  Group Discussion

-5:00 - 6:00:  Dinner provided
+5:00 - 6:00 PM:  Dinner provided

-6:00 - 7:00:  eCOTS Recorded Keynote Presentation - Changing everything at once: Student-centered Learning, computerized practice exercises, evaluation of student progress, and a modern syllabus to create a completely new introductory statistics course (Andrew Gelman)
+6:00 - 7:00 PM:  eCOTS Recorded Keynote Presentation - Changing everything at once: Student-centered Learning, computerized practice exercises, evaluation of student progress, and a modern syllabus to create a completely new introductory statistics course (Andrew Gelman)

-7:00 - : Socializing at a pub (Gigantic Brewing/others)
+7:00 - 9:00 PM: Socializing at a pub (Gigantic Brewing)